 As I’m writing this post I’m wearing a vintage-inspired purple polka dress, my water is sitting on a metal coaster from the 1950s, and a vintage apron is draped on the back of my chair ready to be worn when I start on housework.
 I even live in a home built in the early 1960s.
 I call myself a retro housewife for a reason.

-Some people call women like myself time-warped wives but I don’t like that term.
-I don’t like it because I don’t want to live in the past and that shocks some people, maybe even you.
+Some people call women like myself time-warped wives or a trad wife but I don’t like those terms.
+I don’t like them because I don’t want to live in the past and that shocks some people, maybe even you.

 I know some people think that all of us who dress vintage and enjoy things from the past are naive about the eras we love.
 The 40s gave us some amazing music and fashion but it also came with war, poverty and in my state of Oklahoma, they were still dealing with the lasting effects from the Dust Bowl.
 And both the 40s and 50s came with so many social injustices.

-Recently Jessica over at Chronically Vintage interviewed two other great vintage bloggers Laurence and Sylvain of Lost in the 50s.
+My friend Jessica over at Chronically Vintage interviewed two other great vintage bloggers Laurence and Sylvain from the blog Lost in the 50s.
 Jessica asked what the biggest perks of living a vintage filled life had been for Laurence and Sylvain and I truly loved their answer.

 “I think that it’s the fact that you can choose the best parts of the era you like.
 Some people ask me if I would want to live in the 50’s.
 No, it’s great to live now and having the best of a modern life and the best of the 50’s.